 Capital assets are recorded at original cost or estimated original cost.
 Donated capital assets are recorded at their estimated fair market value on the date donated.
-Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.
+Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 and an estimated useful life longer than a single reporting period.
 Interest incurred during construction is not capitalized.
 The cost of routine maintenance and repairs that do not add to the value of the assets or materially extend asset lives are charged to expenditures as incurred and not capitalized.
 Capital assets are depreciated using the straight-line method over the following useful lives: